Tide's End Multibenefit Restoration Project

 • Increasing the quantity, quality, and connectivity of aquatic, wetland, and riparian habitat in the flood system

-Ecosystem Investment Partners, Inc. (EIP), is the contractor for the proposed project and is the current landowner of the proposed Project area.
+Ecosystem Investment Partners, Inc. (EIP), is the contractor for the proposed project and the current landowner of the proposed Project area.

 For further information, contact tidesendmbp@water.ca.gov